mxxx222/TennisBot/README.md

-# 🤖 Telegram ROI Bot for Tennis Predictions
+# 🎾 ITF Tennis AI Pipeline

 ⚠️ **IMPORTANT DISCLAIMER**: This project is intended for **EDUCATIONAL AND RESEARCH PURPOSES ONLY**.

-- This system demonstrates AI-powered tennis prediction and ROI analysis
+- This system demonstrates AI-powered ITF tennis match analysis and ROI optimization
 - Users are responsible for complying with all applicable laws and terms of service
 - The authors disclaim any responsibility for misuse or violations
 - Use only with explicit permission from website owners